 HISTORY OF SUNBURY WEST PRIMARY SCHOOL No. 5006

-On the 26th November 1969, a public meeting was held to discuss the need for a new primary school.
-Land was purchased in Vineyard Road by the Education Department, but was found to be in an inappropriate position by the majority of people living in our area.
+On the 26th of November 1969, a public meeting was held to discuss the need for a new primary school.
+The land was purchased in Vineyard Road by the Education Department but was found to be in an inappropriate position by the majority of people living in our area.

 At the following meeting, on the 9th December 1969, office bearers were elected and new land selected for purchase, which is our present site.

 On the 4th February 1970, the committee and the newly appointed Principal, Mr Brian Shirley, were presented with plans for a six-room school.

 On the 17th March 1970, a Mother’s Club was formed, their main purpose being to raise funds for the benefit of the children.

 In the first week of February 1971, the gates of School No. 5006, Sunbury West Primary, were opened for the first time.
 The number of pupils enrolled was 229.
 This number increased steadily for the next couple of years.